hasura/ndc-elasticsearch/README.md

 | Nested Sorting                  | ❌        |       |
 | Nested Relationships            | ❌        |       |

+> [!Note]
+> Remote Relationships are currently implemented via `top_hits` operator.
+That operator has a default maximum result size limit of 100 rows.
+This is what the connector operates on.
+If you give the connector a higher limit, it will change that to 100 for compliance with the database.
+Also, since the returned result will contain only 100 rows per bucket, it may not represent the whole result.

 ## Before you get Started

 1. Create a [Hasura Cloud account](https://console.hasura.io)